christophermontero/spacelogix/README.md

 yarn test
 ```

-And for end to end tests, ensure have database running, then use the following commnad.
+And for end to end tests, ensure have database running, then use the following command.

 ```bash
 yarn test:e2e